A Brief Guide to Rosedale’s

 Lots are for single family residential use only and for no other purpose.
 You may have an office in your home if there is no appearance of business activity such as customer, vendor, pick-up or delivery traffic, etc.

-Signage and lawn ornaments (Article V, Sec.
+Signage, lawn ornaments, flags, and banners (Article V, Sec.
 17.)

 Trees (Article V, Sec.
 12.)